 But having spent one month so far in Ghana, I can tell you, what the author says about Ghanaian love and respect for humanity is true, true, true!

 Here are some examples:

-I had just finished eating some delicious yam with palaver sauce (pictured, right), when I walked into another room to find Millicent and Oliver sitting down to start their dinner, themselves.
+I had just finished eating some delicious yam with palaver sauce (pictured, above), when I walked into another room to find Millicent and Oliver sitting down to start their dinner, themselves.

 “You are invited,” the two sweet YCC staff members said in unison.